 There are multiple ways you can involve yourself in NPBAD every year.
 Consider volunteering at your local animal shelter or rescue or spend time educating your family and friends about the misconceptions about Pit Bulls.
 Use social media and in-person conversations to educate others about Pit Bulls and use the hashtag #nationalpitbullawarenessday on social media platforms.
 Sharing your own good experiences with bully breeds and spending time with them are simple ways you can provide support.

-If you live in an area with breed-specific legislation (BSL), then NPBAD is a good day to write a letter or make a phone call to your local legislators and city council members.
+If you live in an area with breed specific legislation (BSL), then NPBAD is a good day to write a letter or make a phone call to your local legislators and city council members.
 This is an opportunity to provide them with education and show that there is support within your community for the elimination of BSL.
 Outcomes from areas with BSL have shown that these types of regulations do not decrease dog bites or dog attack fatalities.

 In Conclusion

 Pit Bulls come in many shapes and sizes and educating the people around you on the broad categorization of many types of dogs that “Pit Bull” entails is a great place to start when educating others on NPBAD.
-Find ways to support the bullies in your area, whether it’s through volunteer work, donations, or adopting a dog in need.
+Find ways to support the bullies in your area, whether it is through volunteer work, donations, or adopting a dog in need.
 When lots of people band together in October to celebrate National Pit Bull Awareness Day, there is a chance to create change in the perception and treatment of Pit Bulls.

 Featured Image Credit: Ira Bushanska, Shutterstock